Roger De Coster: International racing

-De Coster's performances earned him full sponsorship from the ČZ factory for the 1967 season in which, he ended year ranked fifth in the 500cc world championship.
-In 1968 De Coster won his first overall victory with a win at the 500cc Italian Grand Prix and, once again ended the season ranked fifth in the world championship.
-De Coster ended the 1969 season ranked fifth in the world for a third consecutive season and, was a member of the Belgian team that won the 1969 Motocross des Nations for 500cc motorcycles and the Trophée des Nations for 250cc motorcycles, marking the first Belgian victory in eighteen years at the event.
+In 1968, De Coster won his first overall victory with a win at the 500cc Italian Grand Prix, and once again ended the season ranked fifth in the world championship.
+De Coster ended the 1969 season ranked fifth in the world for a third consecutive season, and was a member of the Belgian team that won the 1969 Motocross des Nations for 500cc motorcycles and the Trophée des Nations for 250cc motorcycles, marking the first Belgian victory in eighteen years at the event.
 Despite his results, De Coster felt neglected by the lack of support from the ČZ factory.

-The 1970 250cc motocross world championship would mark the beginning of De Coster's career-long battle with his arch-rival Heikki Mikkola.
-Suzuki teammates Joël Robert and Sylvain Geboers finished first and second in the 250cc world championship with De Coster coming in third place, just 1 point ahead of Mikkola.
+Before the 1970 season The Suzuki racing team hired the ČZ team's top two riders in the 250cc class, Joël Robert and Sylvain Geboers.
+To offset this loss, the ČZ team moved De Coster to the 250cc class for 1970, which would mark the beginning of De Coster's career-long battle with his arch-rival Heikki Mikkola.
+Suzuki teammates Robert and Geboers finished first and second in the 250cc world championship with De Coster coming in third place, just 1 point ahead of Mikkola.

 Move to the Suzuki team

 After the 1970 season, De Coster made the decision to leave the ČZ team due to their continued lack of support.
 He then joined the Suzuki factory racing team alongside his former ČZ teammate, Joël Robert.
 It was with the Suzuki team that De Coster would attain his greatest success.
 Whereas the ČZ motorcycle was already a proven winner, De Coster made the move to the Suzuki team knowing that he would have to help them develop their first 500cc motocross bike however, he was impressed with their willingness and ability to make requested changes to the motorcycle.
 De Coster's victory at the season opening Italian Grand Prix gave Suzuki the first ever victory for a Japanese factory in an FIM 500cc motocross Grand Prix.
 His main competition in 1971 came from Paul Friedrichs riding for ČZ and Bengt Åberg on a Husqvarna and the Maico team of Åke Jonsson and Adolf Weil.
 Going into the final race of the season, Jonsson held a slight points lead over De Coster.
 While leading the race, the spark plug on Jonnson's motorcycle came loose, allowing DeCoster to pass him for the victory and the 1971 World Championship.

-With no weight limits imposed by FIM rules, Suzuki and De Coster were able to develop an extremely lightweight motorcycle which he used to win 6 out of 12 events to win the 1972 FIM Motocross World Championship.
+With no weight limit rules imposed by the FIM, Suzuki and De Coster were able to develop extremely lightweight motorcycles for the 1972 season.
+De Coster led the 500cc World Championship from start to finish, winning six of twelve Grand Prix races to clinch the title with two races remaining on the schedule.